Italian architecture: Ancient Rome

-Early Christian and Byzantine architecture
+Early Christian

 Italy was widely affected by the Early Christian age, with Rome being the new seat of the pope.
 After the Justinian reconquest of Italy, several buildings, palaces and churches were built in the Roman-Byzantine style.
 The Christian concept of basilica was invented in Rome.
 They were known for being long, rectangular buildings, which were built in an almost ancient Roman style, often rich in mosaics and decorations.
 The early Christians' art and architecture was also widely inspired by that of the pagan Romans; statues, mosaics and paintings decorated all their churches.
 Late-Christian frescos can be easily seen in some of the many catacombs in Rome.

+Early Christian churches in Milan are the first churches built immediately after the Edict of Milan (Edictum Mediolanense) in February 313, issued by Constantine the Great and Licinius, which granted tolerance and religious liberty to Christianity within the Roman Empire.
+The early Christian basilicas in Mediolanum (now Milan) can be divided into several categories, corresponding to their periods.
+The first basilicas we know are divided into two separate churches, one for the baptized, being the sacrament of baptism at that time granted only upon completion of a process of conversion and spiritual purification, and the other for catechumens.
+This particular arrangement perhaps derived from horrea, a type of public warehouse used during the ancient Roman period, such as the ancient buildings of Aquileia.
+The Basilica di Santa Tecla (45°27′50″N 45°27′50″E), whose ruins can be visited under the Milan Cathedral, has apse of traditional type, reminiscent of those of the churches annexed to great civic buildings.
+The religious center of the city, now Piazza del Duomo, included two cathedrals: the basilica vetus or basilica minor, used during the winter season, and basilica nova or basilica major, used during the summer.
+With the Roman governor and bishop Ambrose began a program to build basilicas dedicated to various categories: a basilica for the prophets, one for the apostles (San Nazaro in Brolo), one for the martyrs (martyrium, which later housed his remains and became the Basilica of Sant'Ambrogio), one for the virgins (Basilica of San Simpliciano).

+Byzantine architecture

 Byzantine architecture was also widely diffused in Italy.
 When the Western Roman Empire fell in 476 AD, the Byzantines were the leaders in the world regarding aspects of culture, arts, music, literature, fashion, science, technology, business and architecture.
 The Byzantines, which technically were the people of the Eastern Roman Empire, kept Roman principles of architecture and art alive, yet gave it a more Eastern twist, and were famous for their slightly flatter domes, and richer usage of gilded mosaics and icons rather than statues.
 Since the Byzantines resided in Sicily for some time, their architectural influence can still be seen today, for example in the Cathedral of Cefalu, Palermo, or Monreale, with their richly decorated churches.
-St Mark's Basilica in Venice is also an example of Byzantine architecture in Italy.